 Now, not all paving systems contribute to these problems.
 Permeable paving systems are different than typical paving systems in that they allow water to re-enter the natural water table before picking up all of these contaminants, including heavy metals, hydrocarbons, organophosphates and organochlorines.
 And Premier Hydropavers®, a state-of-the-art permeable paver from Premier Pavers, build on that even more.

 Premier Hydropavers® are innovative, extremely strong, durable and attractive ceramic permeable pavers.
-The Pavers have the ability to infiltrate 60mm of rain per hour under normal circumstances.
+The Pavers have the ability to infiltrate 25 mm of rain per minute under normal circumstances.
 They also absorb vehicle noise, contributing to a peaceful environment, and offer a comfortable and safe surface to walk on.
 They come in a range of sizes and colours and are colour fast, and additionally have extremely good slip and abrasion resistance.

 How important is it to the environment to reduce run-off from hard surfaces and how does permeable paving achieve this?
 How do Premier Hydropavers® compare to traditional permeable pavers?